akulikova64/BERT_CNN_comparison/README.md

 ### Scripts for data preparation:

-1) align_fasta_to_struc_seqs.py - checks that the sequences are aligned to the structures via "position" (this will be important when concatenating the different neural network outputs)
+1) align_fasta_to_struc_seqs.py - checks that the sequences are aligned to the structures via "position" (this is important when concatenating the different neural network outputs)